BY CLICKING ENTER, YOU VERIFY THAT YOU ARE OF LEGAL DRINKING AGE IN YOUR COUNTRY.

 With new ownership and new management, the logo – old fashioned, rigid, derivative – no longer reflects this coming-of-age of the brand.

-As we go back to nature with our commitment to organic farming in our new vineyards (to be planted in 2019-2023) and respect for the environment with our switch to solar energy and a new wastewater treatment plant in the winery, we wanted a logo that represents this evolution.
+As we go back to nature with our commitment to sustainable farming in our new vineyards (to be planted in 2019-2023) and respect for the environment with our switch to solar energy and a new wastewater treatment plant in the winery, we wanted a logo that represents this evolution.
 A dynamic, nature-inspired logo.

 We engaged the renowned designer Tarek Atrissi to come up with a new logo as well as design new labels and refresh the brand’s image.